mjspk/Assignment2/README.md

 To develop a Deep Learning PyTorch-based tutorial that solves an interesting deep learning problem using techniques and complexity relevant to our ENSF645 course.

 ## Objective
-To build a python/PyTorch tutorial focused on pre-processing sound data to make it ready for use in training a CNN classifier model.
+To build a python/PyTorch tutorial focused on pre-processing sound data to make it ready for use in training a CNN classifier model; and develop and train a CNN classifier model if time permits.

 ## Primary Libraries and Frameworks
 * PyTorch